 1. Tyndall’s Effect – This is the bluish tinge that you can see at where the fillers are injected.
 This is due to too superficial placement of the wrong filler product, causing a refraction of light in the bluish-green spectrum.

 2. “Sausage’’ Bump – Too huge an amount of filler are placed too superficially, resulting in a sausage-shaped bump, causing the tear trough to look worse than before.

 The fillers disappear instantly with injection of hyaluronidase, but there is some residual swelling due to the chemical reaction, and it is usually 5-7 days later before I inject fillers for these patients who had poor results from other doctors.

 This treatment is instantly gratifying.
 Patients are usually overjoyed with an element of shock that the dark eye circles that are making them look so tired can be improved so much after just some injections.
 It is also one of my most satisfying treatments.
 You can take a look at my cases below:

-What would I expect after the tear trough dermal filler treatment?
+What would I expect after the tear trough dermal filler treatment in Singapore?

 The aesthetic effect of the dermal filler will be obvious immediately, if injected correctly.
 There should be an improvement right after filler injection.